edexter/H_defensa_assembly/scripts/Setup/blobtools_setup.md

-# Set up environment and install blobtools
+# Set up conda environment and install blobtools

 Create and activate the conda environment